Hakatara/Hakatara/README.md

 </h1>

 <p align="center">
-  <i>Building efficient business systems and managing reliable IT infrastructure from San Pedro, Laguna.</i>
+  <i>Building efficient business systems and managing reliable IT infrastructure from the Philippines.</i>
 </p>

 ---